Agreement

 Section 1.
 Legislation

 If in any state wherein this contract is executed, any provision of this Agreement is or becomes invalid under any court ruling or federal or state law, then such provision shall be modified to comply or renegotiated for adequate replacement if possible and legal.
+If the parties are unable to reach agreement on a replacement provision within sixty (60) days, either party may have recourse under the grievance and arbitration procedures on the re-negotiated item.

 Section 2